theandrewfulton/new-portfolio-site/docs/wireframes/wireframe-planning.md

 ### Notes now that I'm working on it

+viewheight has gone all weird again.
+Investigate when refactoring

 #### Navbar

 bump navbar to top with some kind of animation when scrolling down?